c422/c422-src/content/en/authors/liushuxuan/_index.md

 I participated in the tenth section of China University Student Service Outsourcing Innovation and Entrepreneurship Competition and Tianjin Normal University School-level Daiso Project.

-Currently working on ios development.
+Currently working on iOS development.